AndrePablo/Raspberry-Pi-Interactive-Mirror/README.txt

-Factory design pattern to generate various APIs for data fetching MVC pattern to decouple the user interface from the model for a parallelized workflow Observer design pattern to fetch data when changes are detected for a seamless user experience UML highlighting the software functionality shown as follows:
+Factory design pattern to generate various APIs for data fetching MVC pattern to decouple the user interface from the model for a parallelized workflow Observer design pattern to fetch data when changes are detected for a seamless user experience